 The chicken’s superior brainpower is evident to anyone who has spent even the briefest time with both poultry and toddlers.
 I mean, look:

-Nonetheless, human parents each year spend millions of dollars and countless hours attempting to stimulate the invisible intellect of their offspring.
+Nonetheless, human parents spend millions of dollars and countless hours attempting to stimulate the invisible intellect of their offspring.
 Because, as Vice President Dan Quayle memorably mangled the motto of the United Negro College Fund: “What a waste it is to lose one’s mind, or not to have a mind is being very wasteful, how true that is.”

 So the least I can do as a keeper of hens is invest a little time and a few dollars in supporting obvious avian intelligence.
 And it’s evident that I’m not alone in shouldering that responsibility.
 A quick Internet search revealed that thousands of other people with nothing better to do with their lives, uh … astute and sensitive flock-keepers worldwide are trying to address the problem of bored birds.

 Some of the remedies are straightforward: Give the chickens straw or hay in which to scratch.
 Make sure they have access to dirt for dust baths.
 Provide a “flock block” of compressed feed and grain at which they can peck when bored.